NetworkManager/NetworkManager/RELICENSE.md

 ===============================

-Whether the copyright holder agrees to relicense the code in a3e75f329446a93a61ca4c458a7657bd919f4fe6 and its parents under terms of LGPL-2.1+.
+Whether the copyright holder agrees to relicense the code in a3e75f329446a93a61ca4c458a7657bd919f4fe6 and its parent commits under terms of LGPL-2.1+.

 How to Track Consent/Disapproval?